Turning the Black Soldier Fly into a Value-Added Tool

 The black soldier fly, native to North America, exhibits characteristics that would be considered beneficial in agriculture.
 The adult fly does not bite, nor is it known to carry any diseases.
-In addition, the larvae (also known as meal worms) are scavengers, thriving on several kinds of decaying matter such as carrion, manure, plant refuse and waste products.
+In addition, the larvae are scavengers, thriving on several kinds of decaying matter such as carrion, manure, plant refuse and waste products.
 With a dry weight protein content of roughly 42 percent and a fat content of about 34 percent, the larvae also make ideal inexpensive feed for chickens.

 For project investigators Hilary Halford and Tripp Eldridge, the black soldier fly perfectly aligns with the 1,000-acre farm’s sustainable agriculture practices of organic production, multi-animal rotational grazing, environmental stewardship, and animal welfare.